parsiya/parsiya.net/content/post/2021/2021-04-30-testing-extensions-edge/index.markdown

 be renamed every where.

 ## Renaming Symbols With VS Code Rename
 To be fair JavaScript scope is a mess and doubly so for obfuscated code.
+The
+renamer:

 1. Does not check if there is an existing variable with the same name in scope.
 2. Has some issues with the scope of parameters for inline functions so be